This plugin generates thumbnails for documents and displays them in a gallery-like format for easy sharing.

 A: Document Gallery works very hard behind the scenes to ensure that it enables as much as is possible for any given server, but some servers just can't do some of the things that the plugin supports.
 Document Gallery detects when a server can't do something (run Ghostscript, for example) and disables that option.
 If you later modify your server to handle one of the thumbnail generation methods, Document Gallery will notice this and re-enable the option on the settings page, though you will need to go in and tell Document Gallery that it should use this newly-enabled method.

 A: This comes down to how the two programs work.
 Imagick actually delegates handling of PDFs to Ghostscript behind the scenes, but it doesn't do so intelligently.
 Before passing off the PDF, it first reads the entire contents of the PDF into memory.
 Since we only need a single page to generate the thumbnail, this is much more work than is needed.
 Ghostscript, on the other hand, can handle reading only one page into memory, thus doing much less work before returning our thumbnail.

-6 of 11 support threads in the last two months have been resolved.
+6 of 11 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?